skrysmanski/blogtext/releasing/RELEASING.md

 1. Make sure `Tested up to` and `Stable tag` in `src/readme.txt` have been updated.
 1. Make sure `Version` in `src/blogtext.php` has been updated.
 1. Run `./Create-Release.ps1 <VERSION>` in the VSCode dev container
-1. Check-in the SVN repository in the `dist/` directory.
-1. Create SVN tag for version
+1. Run `./Publish-ReleaseToWordPress.ps1 <VERSION>` in the VSCode dev container (this will upload the new version to WordPress' plugin directory)
 1. Create Git tag version
 1. Upload `dist-zip/blogtext-<VERSION>.zip` to downloads section in GitHub
-1. Close all resolved issues
 1. Close all resolved support tickets
 1. Update changelog at: <https://blogtext.mayastudios.com/changelog/>